learn-co-students/simple-partials-reading-v-000/README.md

 ## Objectives
 1. Understand why partials are used.
-2. Use rails's `render` method to do create a partial
+2. Use rails's `render` method to render a partial
-3. Understand how a name of a partial turns into it's filename
+3. Understand how the name of a partial turns into it's filename
-4. Understand how to reference partials from an external folder
+4. Understand how to reference partials located in an external folder

 ## Introduction